-The City of Lubbock has once again put its outdoor water restrictions in place for the summer months.
-Just because these rules are in place, doesn’t mean you can’t have a fantastic looking yard.
+The City of Lubbock has again placed its outdoor water restrictions for the summer months.
+Just because these rules are in place doesn’t mean you can’t have a fantastic-looking yard.

-In fact, you should embrace the restrictions knowing you’re playing a part in conserving our natural water sources that are so precious to West Texas.
+You should embrace the restrictions knowing you’re playing a part in conserving our natural water sources precious to West Texas.

 Here’s a layout of the restrictions and what you can do to save even more water while still having a pristine lawn!

 The restrictions began on April 1st and will continue through September 30th.

 Citizens can irrigate up to 1.5 inches per zone per week.
 On your scheduled watering days, irrigation is allowed from midnight to 10 am and 6 pm to midnight.

 One of the most important points is that no irrigation is allowed between 10 am and 6 pm.
 This is typically the hotter and windier time of the day.
 So much water loss happens between those hours that any irrigation attempt would waste water.

 The irrigation schedules are set up so you can irrigate on two assigned days per week during the restrictions.
 The schedules are based on the last digit of the address: